 We also have a spring ritual of making healing massage oils from the dandelion flowers.
 Dandelion oil is exceptionally soothing for tired muscles and can be simply rubbed into tense muscles or joints for relaxation and pain relief.

-What are some of your favourite ways to eat or use the medicine of dandelion in spring?…Please feel free to leave a comment below!
+What are some of your favourite ways to use dandelion?
+Feel free to leave a comment below…

 Juerg and I have been journeying together for the past 16 years.
 While Juerg is originally from Switzerland we have both lived and met in New Zealand in 2005.
 We have since traveled extensively in New Zealand, Australia, Indonesia, Nepal, North America, North Africa and Europe.